hubotio/hubot/docs/patterns.md

 }
 ```

-In the above pattern, modify both the hubot listener and the response message to suit your needs.
+In the above pattern, modify both the botforge listener and the response message to suit your needs.

-Also, it's important to note that the listener should be based on what hubot actually hears, instead of what is typed into the chat program before the Hubot Adapter has processed it.
-For example, the [HipChat Adapter](https://github.com/hipchat/hubot-hipchat) converts `@hubot` into `hubot:` before passing it to Hubot.
+Also, it's important to note that the listener should be based on what botforge actually hears, instead of what is typed into the chat program before the Botforge Adapter has processed it.
+For example, the [HipChat Adapter](https://github.com/hipchat/hubot-hipchat) converts `@botforge` into `botforge:` before passing it to Botforge.

 ## Deprecating or Renaming Listeners

 If you remove a script or change the commands for a script, it can be useful to let your users know about the change.
 One way is to just tell them in chat or let them discover the change by attempting to use a command that no longer exists.
-Another way is to have Hubot let people know when they've used a command that no longer works.
+Another way is to have Botforge let people know when they've used a command that no longer works.

-This pattern is similar to the Renaming the Hubot Instance pattern above:
+This pattern is similar to the Renaming the Botforge Instance pattern above:

 * listen to all messages that match the old command
 * reply to the user letting them know that it's been deprecated

 Here is the setup:

-1. Create a [bundled script](scripting.md) in the `scripts/` directory of your Hubot instance called `deprecations.js`
+1. Create a [bundled script](scripting.md) in the `scripts/` directory of your Botforge instance called `deprecations.js`
 2. Copy any old command listeners and add them to that file.
 For example, if you were to rename the help command for some silly reason:

 ```javascript